 Can I make requests for Interlibrary Loan items?

-Document Delivery/Interlibrary Loan Services have been reinstated as of Friday, May 22, 2020 to fill routine article requests.
+Document Delivery/Interlibrary Loan Services have been reinstated to fill routine article requests.
 Articles that are electronically available may be easier to retrieve whereas those from older or more obscure publications may be more difficult to acquire.
 Since many libraries have suspended book lending and there are also challenges with deliveries, we are not able to borrow any books at this time.

 Please note: Access to Document Delivery/Interlibrary Loan Services is not available to affiliates or to other libraries at this time.